nomi7677/Employee_Info_CRUD_API/README.md

-This project is about creating endpoints using CRUD operators for Employee Info with basic fields and adding them to MySql database.
+This Spring Boot project is about creating endpoints using CRUD operators for Employee Info with basic fields and adding them to MySql database.